An Alternative To Cash

 I was doing editorial cartoons (mostly pretty lame) for a weekly newspaper at that time and wanted to promote that to the big newspapers.
 So I approached a small print shop, asked for a deal for them to print up a collection of my drawings to send out, hoping of course to get a full time editorial cartoonist gig with a major daily.
 Did some drawings for the print shop to promote their business, they produced my books, I sent them out — and of course failed in that assault on the major daily papers.
 Ah well.

-Since then I have traded my little sketches in various forms in return for all kinds of things including movie tickets, advertising, theatre tickets, even dental work.
+Since then I have traded my little sketches in various forms in return for all kinds of things including movie tickets, advertising, theatre tickets, had a website built, even free dental work.

 And lots more that my fading memory can not pull up as I write this.